Pylons/pyramid/docs/narr/static.rst

    # config is an instance of pyramid.configuration.Configurator
    config.add_static_view(name='static', path='some_package:a/b/c/static')

-Whether you use for ``path`` a fully qualified resource specification, or an absolute path, when you place your static files on the filesystem in the directory represented as the ``path`` of the directive, you will then be able to view the static files in this directory via a browser at URLs prefixed with the directive's ``name``.
-For instance if the ``static`` directive's ``name`` is ``static`` and the static directive's ``path`` is ``/path/to/static``, ``http://localhost:6543/static/foo.js`` will return the file ``/path/to/static/dir/foo.js``.
+Whether you use a fully qualified resource specification, or an absolute path for ``path`` in the directive, it specifies a filesystem directory where static files will be served from.
+Once you place files there, you will then be able to view them from a browser at URLs prefixed with the directive's ``name``.
+For instance, if the ``static`` directive's ``name`` is ``static``, and the static directive's ``path`` is ``/path/to/static/dir``, ``http://localhost:6543/static/foo.js`` will serve the file ``/path/to/static/dir/foo.js``.
 The static directory may contain subdirectories recursively, and any subdirectories may hold files; these will be resolved by the static view as you would expect.

 While the ``path`` argument can be a number of different things, the ``name`` argument of the call to